influxdata/docs-v2/content/enterprise_influxdb/v1.9/guides/migration.md

 {{% warn %}}
 **Migrating does the following:**
-- Deletes data in existing InfluxDB Enterprise data nodes (not applicable if you're migrating to a new cluster)
+- Deletes existing data in InfluxDB Enterprise data nodes (not applicable if you're migrating to a new cluster).
-- Transfers all users from the OSS instance to the InfluxDB Enterprise cluster
+- Transfers all users from the OSS instance to the InfluxDB Enterprise cluster.
 {{% /warn %}}

 ## Migrate to InfluxDB Enterprise